 Before this were a few twists on dark storytelling in the series; Asterix in Switzerland's plot involves the heroes' efforts to save an innocent from murder.
 Quaestor Vexatius Sinusitus' potential death offered a jarring but refreshing sense of drama to the otherwise frivolous comedy strip.
 The same story also contains a more serious look at the Romans than usual - normally, Asterix villains tend to be Punch Clock Villains, Ineffectual Sympathetic Villains or just ordinary people who happen to get in the heroes' way (occasionally even Designated Villains, Played for Laughs), but Varius Flavus's actions (corruption, insane decadance and poisoning his opponents) are much more like what evil Roman patricians in history actually did.
-Oh, yeah, and an actual Roman orgy is depicted.
+Oh, yeah, and an actual Roman orgy (if limited to eating like slobs, getting drunk and hideous makeup) is depicted.

 In Uderzo croqué par ses amis, a compilation album of short stories drawn by various artists about Uderzo, one story is a realistically-drawn, historically-accurate, painfully serious take on the concept of a pair of Gaulish warriors fighting Romans using magic potion.
 For instance, the magic potion appears to be a kind of religious Magic Feather, they put the skulls of dead Roman soldiers around their village to keep them out (like the historical Gauls did), and they murder Romans with swords.
 It turns the usually ridiculous little Gauls into something quite dramatic and mystical and Bad Ass.